oldHarvester/flexible_internet_checker/README.md

 - Periodic background checks at a configurable interval
 - Reacts instantly to network-state changes (Wi-Fi, mobile, etc.)
 - Throttle support to prevent status update flooding
+- Automatically pauses monitoring when the app goes to background and resumes on foreground
 - Fully configurable: custom URLs, timeouts, intervals, HTTP client

 ## Platform setup